NatanaelSawicki/pluto/README.md

 # PLUTO
 Java Library with some cool tools and "bridges" to others libraries.
+Don't expect much from this library.
+Seriously, don't.
+It could be useful if you know what you're doing, but i wouldn't recommend it for a newcomer in programming.
+Feel free to contribute, though.

+(It's a Gradle project, so be sure to get it's dependencies when pulling it, and make sure your IDE has support to Gradle Projects).

+(If you're willing to contribute, use english variables, camelCase on methods, PascalCase on classes, readable code, also JavaDoc if you find it necessary.)

 # Covered areas
 * XML, JSON and YAML parser (From/To Object)